Prompt Disentanglement via Language Guidance and Representation Alignment for Domain Generalization: Introduction

 \item We design a novel prompt-tuning framework for DG called Prompt Disentanglement via Language Guidance and Representation Alignment for Domain Generalization (PADG), which fully harnesses the potential of text modality to achieve disentanglement.

-\item We propose a Worst Explicit Representation Alignment (WERA) module, which adversarially stylizes training samples within a Wasserstein ball while preserving semantic fidelity through adaptive margin constraints, further enhancing the invariance of the visual representations.
-Moreover, we guarantee our performance to the unseen target domain via a brief analysis in Sec.~\ref{sec:theoretical analysis}.
+\item We propose the Worst Explicit Representation Alignment module, which adversarially stylizes visual features within a Wasserstein ball and enforces alignment between the original and stylized distributions, thereby enhancing the robustness and invariance of learned visual representations.
+Theoretical analysis in Sec.~\ref{sec:theoretical analysis} further provides a guarantee of generalization to unseen target domains.

-\item We also devise a novel ensemble learning strategy: Domain-Specific Prototype Learning, to fully exploit domain-specific information to be combined with the domain-invariant prediction for final inference.
+\item We further devise a Domain-Specific Prototype Learning strategy, which integrates domain-specific statistics with domain-invariant predictions through a prototype-based ensemble mechanism to achieve more reliable inference.

 \item Experiments conducted on mainstream DG datasets, including PACS, VLCS, OfficeHome, DomainNet, and TerraInc, demonstrate that the proposed PADG method outperforms the state-of-the-art DG methods.